 Students from WUE states with intentions of becoming a resident of Colorado should contact the Admissions Office to request non-resident status (and will be assessed non-resident tuition rates).
 WUE students cannot become resident students, per WICHE policy.

 New Mexico Reciprocal

 Prospective students who do not meet the residency qualifications for any of the above residency statuses will qualify as non-resident/out-of-state students.
-All non-resident and international students (WUE and NM reciprocal students excluded) who are unconditionally admitted are eligible to receive the Experience Colorado Scholarship valued at $5,000 for the 2019-20 school year.
+All non-resident and international students (WUE and NM reciprocal students excluded) are eligible to receive the Experience Colorado Scholarship valued at $5,000 for the academic year.
 It is renewed annually as long as the student maintains Satisfactory Academic Progress and is enrolled full time.